Booker year 1.jpg

 Repeatedly (seriously, like four or five times), JD stated how Beverly had been the Salutatorian of her graduating class, and that she was the smartest person he knew, but that her chances had been sidelined by getting pregnant at 18.

-He even yelled that at a prospective employer at a Yale job interview – what his end-goal of that outburst was supposed to be is entirely unknown – and when he realized he’d just screamed at the dude he wanted a job from, he just looked mildly uncomfortable.
+He even yelled that at a prospective employer at a Yale job interview – what his end-goal of that outburst was supposed to be is entirely unknown – and when he realized he’d just screamed at the dude he wanted a job from, he only looked mildly uncomfortable.

 Beverly never bothered to show her supposed intelligence at any point, so it was never clear why JD was sharing that particular detail.